-This industry has its roots in the picturesque state of Jammu and Kashmir, where the air is crisp and art runs in the veins of its people.
-In the 19th century, the Kashmiri shawl was considered a symbol of imperial prestige and no fashionable woman’s wardrobe was complete without this luxurious piece.
+Kashmiri shawl manufacturing has its roots in the picturesque state of Jammu and Kashmir.
+Here the air is crisp and art runs in the veins of its people.
+In the 1800's, the Kashmiri shawl was considered a symbol of imperial prestige.
+Infact no fashionable woman’s wardrobe was complete without this luxurious piece.
 It enjoyed name and fame across the world, owing to its softness, warmth, brilliance of colours and sublime fineness.

-Under the Mughals, the industry made several strides, with karkhanas creating new social groups among its craftsmen.
-In the text Tuzk-i-Jahangiri, Emperor Jahangir expresses fondness for this shawl and calls it one of his “favourite items.”
+Under the Mughals, shawl making made several strides, with karkhanas creating new social groups among its craftsmen.
+In the text Tuzk-i-Jahangiri, Emperor Jahangir expresses fondness for Pashmina shawl and calls it one of his “favourite items.”
 It was considered a status symbol in the Empire and was gifted as part of imperial festivals.

-In the Afghan period, the industry grew further and in 1796, these Kashmiri shawls were sent to Europe.
+In the Afghan period, shawl making grew further and in 1796, these Kashmiri shawls were sent to Europe.
 These objects of desire reached Napolean during the Egyptian campaign, who then gifted it to his wife Empress Josephine.
-At that time, many French soldiers returned with plundered shawls worn as belts over their uniform.
-It became severely popular in Europe and as the demand rose, merchants travelled all the way to Kashmir to purchase them.
+At that time, many French soldiers returned with plundered Pashmina shawls worn as belts over their uniform.
+It became severely popular in Europe and as the demand rose, merchants traveled all the way to Kashmir to purchase them.

-Post this, during the Sikh period, the industry continued to receive consistent patronage and it became fashionable even in Punjab and also popular in Lahore.
-During the reign of the last two Sikh rulers, the industry witnessed a decline from 1841-45.
+During the Sikh period, shawl making continued to receive consistent patronage.
+Now it became fashionable even in Punjab and also popular in Lahore.
+During the reign of the last two Sikh rulers, the Kashmiri shawl manufacturing witnessed a decline from 1841-45.
 This was also due to some political disturbances in the region.

 When Gulab Singh became the Maharaja of Kashmir, the shawl trade began to revive.
 In 1846, the total number of looms reached 7,000 with 17,000 weavers working at that time.
 The same year, there were 3,500 karkhandars in the Valley.
 However, in 1847, several shawl weavers migrated to Punjab and the number of looms reduced.

-In early 1847, the weavers put out certain demands – early enumeration of workers, reduction of nazarana , fixing the length of a work day, and framing of proper regulations for their welfare.
+In early 1847, the weavers put out certain demands.
+These were early enumeration of workers, reduction of nazarana , fixing length of a work day, & framing proper regulations for their welfare.
 More than 4,000 weavers migrated to Lahore and this worried Gulab Singh.
 He announced the following regulations: